· · · ·

 Stars

 The stars of Piscis Austrinus are generally faint, with a single emphatic exception.
 That exception is Fomalhaut or Alpha Piscis Austrini, a first magnitude star that falls among the twenty brightest in the entire sky.
 Fomalhaut lies at the eastern end of the fish, representing its mouth.
 In reality it is a white star that is a relatively near neighbour of the Sun at a distance of just 25 light years.
-Fomalhaut has a complex system, with at least two companion stars, a complex array of circumstellar discs, and at least one known planet, named Dagon.
+Fomalhaut has a complex system, with at least two companion stars, a complex array of circumstellar discs.
+An object within those discs was at one time thought to be a planet, and given the name Dagon, but is now considered more likely to be an expanding cloud of debris.

 The remaining stars that make up the body of the Southern Fish are faint by comparison with Fomalhaut, with magnitudes ranging between +4.2 and +4.5.
 They are also more distant from the Solar System, ranging between 136 and 490 light years from the Sun.